AnonymousCryptos/IBEV/README.md

 # IBEV (Intent-Based Execution Vault)
 A vault where users submit intents instead of transactions.

-NOTE: This project is currently in the early brainstorming stage.
+NOTE: This project is currently in the early stage of brainstorming.